 • African American, Alaska Native, American Indian, Asian American, Hispanic/Latino, Native Hawaiian, or Pacific Islander American ethnicity

-• History of certain health conditions, including gestational diabetes, heart disease or stroke, high blood pressure and cholesterol, polycystic ovary syndrome (PCOS), and sleep apnea
+• History of various health conditions, including gestational diabetes, high blood pressure and cholesterol, polycystic ovary syndrome (PCOS), and sleep apnea

 • Hormonal disorders, including Cushing's syndrome and acromegaly